South Newton High School

-South Newton High School is a multi-community high school consisting of grades 9-12 located in rural Newton County, between the incorporated towns of Kentland, Brook, and Goodland, Indiana.
-The Elementary and Middle School facilities are located adjacent to the high school.
+South Newton High School is a multi-community high school for grades 9–12 in rural Newton County, Indiana, United States.
+It is located between the incorporated towns of Kentland, Brook, and Goodland.
+The elementary and middle school facilities are adjacent to the high school.

 About

 The school has more than 250 students and is classified as a 1A school by the IHSAA.
 The schools colors are red, gray and white.
 The mascot for South Newton is the Rebels.

 Athletics

 The South Newton Rebels became the first Indiana high school to join an athletic conference located in Illinois.
-They will start play in the Sangamon Valley Conference in 2015 following the breakup of the Midwest Conference in Indiana.
-(Mt.
-Carmel, Illinois currently competes in a conference located in Indiana.)
+They started playing in the Sangamon Valley Conference in 2015 following the breakup of the Midwest Conference in Indiana.
+(Mount Carmel, Illinois, currently competes in a conference located in Indiana.)